Cracksealing

 Reflective Cracks

-While this type of crack appears primarily in resurfacing projects, it can also occur in a new pavement.
-It happens when an existing crack or joint in the underlying pavement structure reflects upward through the surface.
+Reflective cracks are common in resurfacing projects and can also form in new pavement.
+They occur when existing cracks or joints in the underlying pavement structure extend upward through the surface layer.

 Image of Reflective Cracks in Pavement